n8n-io/n8n-docs/docs/courses/level-one/chapter-1.md

 There are four main sections in the left menu:

-- The *Admin Panel*, only for users on n8n.cloud.
+- *Admin Panel*: Only for users on n8n.cloud, used to access the management Dashboard.
-- The *Workflows* section includes operations for creating and editing workflows.
+- *Workflows*: Contains operations for creating and editing workflows.
-- The *Credentials* section includes operations for creating credentials.
+- *Credentials*: Contains operations for creating credentials.
-- The *Executions* section includes information about your workflow [executions](http://docs.n8n.io/reference/glossary.html#execution), which are complete runs of a workflow from the first to the last node.
+- *Executions*: Contains information about your workflow [executions](http://docs.n8n.io/reference/glossary.html#execution), which are complete runs of a workflow from the first to the last node.
-- The *Help* section includes resources around n8n product and community.
+- *Help*: Contains resources around n8n product and community.

 ### Top bar